View All 1847 Seated Liberty Dollar

 Description

 The 1847 Seated Liberty Dollar is a dollar produced at the Philadelphia Mint as part of the Seated Liberty Dollars 1840-1873 series.
-The U.S. Mint produced 140,750 examples.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+With a mintage of 140,750, this is a less common issue — the higher-mintage of the two mint variants, representing 100% of production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Minted during the age of Jacksonian democracy and the rise of the common man, as new branch mints opened in Charlotte, Dahlonega, and New Orleans.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $517 to $6.4K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6934.
-The Seated Liberty Dollar was produced from 1840 to 1873, when the denomination was replaced by the Trade Dollar.
-All dates are moderately scarce due to relatively low mintages.
-The 1870-S is one of the great U.S. coin rarities, with perhaps only nine examples surviving.

 External References